amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

 			@type t :: %Battery{timestamp: non_neg_integer, status: String.t, percentage: non_neg_integer}
 		end
     end
-Look out – it's not just “String”, it's “String.t”
+Look out – it's not just “String”, it's “String.t”.

 If you want to use another index, just add it as an option in deftable, e.g.

     deftable Battery, [:timestamp, :status, :percentage ], index: [:status], type: :ordered_set do

-To install the database, run
+To install the database, run:

     iex -S mix

 in the terminal.

 We chose the disk mode of the database – the records will be saved on the disk.
 There is another option – database in RAM.
 The best option for installing the database – use Mix Tasks.
-For this example, we will write it in iex.
+For this example, we will write it in iex:

     Interactive Elixir (1.0.5) - press Ctrl+C to exit (type h() ENTER for help) iex(1)> require Amnesia